 M'gann gasped and Wally's breathing hitched.
-Countless dead robin's were pinned to the white walls of Joker's cell, their wings torn and their bodies mutilated.
-How Joker had gotten them in his cell, Robin didn't know.
+Countless dead robins were pinned to the white walls of Joker's cell, their wings torn, and their bodies mutilated.
+How Joker had gotten them into his cell, Robin didn't know.
 Feathers were discarded on the floor and blood stained the walls.

 The man himself approached the glass with a smile too big for his face.
 Those wide, mad eyes and blood red lips–the unkempt green hair, the pasty white face–that fanatical laughter ringing in Robin's ears–It all made him lightheaded.

 "Welcome, Birdy and Brats," Joker lilted, grinning, his arms open wide, "to my humble abode.
 Recently renovated.
 What do you think of the aesthetic?
 Personally, I think it could use a little more red, but be honest, Wonder Brat, I want your opinion.
 I did all of this for you, after all."

 His team looked horrified.
 Wally wanted to puke.

 "What do you want?" asked Robin.